magicoflolis/userscriptrepo/ExternalTranslator/README.gf.md

 ## Bugs / Issues

+* *Sometimes* "Translate tweet" won't appear on Twitter.
+(Clicking a picture and opening the right sidebar to view the Tweet & Replies)
 * TwitLonger is currently broken.
 * Inline Translators don't work on TweetDeck.
 * MyMemory API does not work in Bios.